latest nhpb_banner 1__compressed

 Free Christmas and Thanksgiving assistance - Find the main charities as well as social service departments that provide help to struggling families.
 Whether a Tulsa resident is struggling, unemployed, or homeless, there may be free toys for their child, winter coats, Thanksgiving turkey and meal services.
 Find more free holiday help in Tulsa.

-Free debt help as well as financial services are widely available, often for free, at The Credit Counseling Centers of Tulsa Oklahoma /Christian Center, phone number is 800-324-5611 or (918) 492-5585, offers a number of assistance programs.
+Free debt help as well as financial services are widely available, often for free, The Credit Counseling Centers of Tulsa Oklahoma / Christian Center.
+The charity offers a number of assistance programs.
+They help with credit card debt, auto loans, and other money management issues.
 Free or low cost counselors provide guidance as well as financial counseling to low-income or struggling families.

-Get help on such matters as debt counseling, access to public benefits and scholarships, budgeting and money-management, opportunities for home ownership, or advice on mortgages and foreclosure.
+• Get help on such matters as debt counseling, access to public benefits and scholarships, budgeting or money-management.
+There are also opportunities for home ownership, or advice on mortgages and foreclosure.
 The non-profit also tells Tulsa County families about the dangers of posed by predatory lenders and payday loans.
 Learn more on debt reduction programs.
+Phone number is 800-324-5611 or (918) 492-5585.

 The following non-profits can help people negotiate and reduce medical and credit card debts, provide free HUD approved foreclosure counseling, and can guide people through bankruptcies.

-• Money Management International / Credit Counseling ((918) 744-5611) negotiates with mortgage lenders, banks and credit card companies.
+• Money Management International / Credit Counseling (dial (918) 744-5611) negotiates with mortgage lenders, banks and credit card companies.
 Clients can get help from repayment plans.
+The free non-profit debt counseling agency is at 7633 E 63rd Pl, Tulsa, OK 74133.

 • Debt Reduction Services of Tulsa (Call (877) 688-3328 or (918)-660-0200) is a HUD approved foreclosure counseling agency and also assists with consumer debts, such as credit card bills.